MikeAvgeros/bay-leaf-jobs/README.md

     - As a User (Developer), I want to be able to view when a job was posted and other info so I can decide if I should apply.

-    - As a User (Developer), I want to be notified that my application was sent successfully.
+    - As a User (Developer), I want to be notified that my application was sent successfully and view all the jobs I applied to on my profile.

     - As a User (Developer), I want to be able to contact the recruiter in case I have questions about a job or simply want to follow up on my progress.